YielDex/YielDex/README.md

+# Background

+Currently in DeFi, users need to choose between 2 possibility:
+- 1. Placing limit order on DEX or Agrégator: as UniSwap, Quickswap or 1inch
+- 2. Put his asset on yield strategy sush as Yearn, Beefy or Aave

 # Project purpose

 [ Project Name ] is a DeFi protocol that enable you to place limit order on Dex and Agregator while continuing to get yield on your deposit.